Skip to main content

 Norwegian cider and apple juice

-Handcrafted Norwegian apple juices and ciders come out on top in international competitions and are created with a rock'n roll attitude.
-Learn more about the long traditions and latest trends at fruit farms in the fjords and the valleys.
+Handcrafted Norwegian apple juices and ciders often come out on top in international competitions and are created with a rock'n roll attitude.
+Learn more below about the long traditions and latest trends at the orchards in Norway's beautiful fjords and valleys.

 Each May, tens of thousands of apple trees bloom in the beautiful southwestern Sognefjord and Hardangerfjord area.
 In the autumn, 'the world’s best apples', according to one of the world’s leading champagne experts, Richard Juhlin, are harvested by hand, and turned into world-class ciders and apple juices.